VeerM27/SQL-Deployment-Manager/ReadME.md

 It provides a guided workflow consisting of SQL validation, schema comparison, row-impact assessment, backup creation, approval, deployment, and full history tracking.

+!!
+Encounter any errors?
+Check the bottom part for common errors

 1. System Requirements
     * Operating System
       -  macOS (Intel or Apple Silicon)